cleopatra-itn/croneg-extraction/README.md

 This repository for the paper **Quotations, Coreference Resolution, andSentiment Annotations in Croatian NewsArticles: An Exploratory Study**.
-Our study deals with initial attempts at tagging a dataset in Croaian for direct news quotes.
+Our study deals with initial attempts at tagging a dataset in Croatian for direct news quotes.
 We have tagged a small corpus and reported various linguistic phenomenon that are encountered in the process.

 ### Data